NearDeFi/verifiable-ai-dao/README.md

 - Make sure the `NEXT_PUBLIC_contractId` prefix is set to `ac-proxy.` followed by your NEAR accountId

-- In one terminal, run the Shade Agent CLI with the wasm flag to deploy a custom contract and funding flag:
+- In one terminal, run the Shade Agent CLI with the wasm flag to deploy a custom contract and the funding flag:

   ```bash
   shade-agent-cli --wasm contract/target/near/contract.wasm --funding 7